Tisawesomeness/BetterPreview/README.md

 ## Building

-To build BetterPreview, run `gradle build`.
+To build BetterPreview, run `build.sh` or `build.bat`.
 The output jars are in the `build/libs` directory.